rutsky/semester06/Mathematical_programming/linear_programming/data/readme.txt

-Data file consists of succesively dumped vectors and matrices by boost::uBLAS.
+Data file consists of succesively dumped vectors and matrices by boost::uBLAS library.

 min:
   1